Duo armed with hammers target cars outside Pompano Beach home

 POMPANO BEACH, FLA.
 (WSVN) - A Pompano Beach homeowner was startled awake when she heard driveway robbers hammering away at her car’s back windshield.

-Kim Brown said she fell asleep while she watched a movie, but woke up to loud banging noises outside of her house near 28th Avenue and First Court.
+Kim Brown said she fell asleep while she watched a movie but woke up to loud banging noises outside of her house near 28th Avenue and First Court.

 She said when she ran outside, she saw two people running away from the scene.

 Two cars were damaged.
 One had two dents while the other had the back windshield busted in and a broken tail light.